joestubbs/coe379l-fa25/docs/unit01/class_intro.rst

 **Project Assignments**

-Four multi-week projects assigned throughout the semester will cover the topics presented in the course.
+Three multi-week projects assigned throughout the semester will cover the topics presented in the course.
 On the first two projects, each student must work alone.
-On the last two projects, students will be allowed to work alone or with one other student; however, each student group must write up and submit their own solution, including code their own programs and write their own analysis.
+On the last project, students will be allowed to work alone or with one other student; however, each student group must write up and submit their own solution, including code their own programs and write their own analysis.
 Students are not allowed to submit duplicates of other students’ work on any of the projects.